MTOSCentral/Sunflower/README.md

 [![Building Update Packages](https://github.com/MTOSCentral/Sunflower/actions/workflows/autobuild.yml/badge.svg?branch=main)](https://github.com/MTOSCentral/Sunflower/actions/workflows/autobuild.yml)

 # Note
-Note:A Half-Working Implementation of an REST API is includede The Patch Commit For ANY OS support added.
+Note:A Working Implementation of an REST API is included,a redisgn of the API is coming soon, and legacy will be dropped soon.

+The Patch Commit For ANY OS support added.

 # Warnings And Disclaimer